 Most importantly, you must pass a “means test“.
 You can’t earn over a certain amount of money, which varies depending on the state you live in and how large your family is.

-Other debts that are not discharged include debts for certain taxes, government student loan debt, tax debts from the last four years, alimony, and child support.
+Other debts that are not discharged include debts for certain taxes, federal student loans, tax debts from the last four years, alimony, and child support.
 Criminal debts such as debts for death or personal injury caused by a D.U.I. are also not discharged under a Chapter 7 bankruptcy.

 Which debts are eligible for a chapter 13 discharge?

 Filing for Chapter 13 bankruptcy entails undergoing a payment period that lasts between three and five years.
 Depending on your income and other financial obligations, you put your remaining discretionary income towards your outstanding debt.